miharajster/miharajster/README.md

 ### ⚡ Fun fact
 <img width="500" src="https://raw.githubusercontent.com/miharajster/miharajster/main/lib/wow.jpg"/>
-In highschool me and my 3 friends "ruined" our lifes with World of Warcraft. <br/>
+In highschool me and my 3 friends "ruined" our lifes with World of Warcraft - Vanila. <br/>
 FOR THE HORDE!

 ### 📫 You can reach me at